HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

 // ??? need a Z bit for single stepping debugging support....cleared after each instruction, when set causes aDebug trap.

+// ??? perhaps need a "N" bit for nullification support.

 // ??? how would we support data breakpoints ?
 Would they need a separate mechanism ?